WG-Forge/3tankista/README.md

 The following technology stack was used to display the data: [OpenGL](https://www.khronos.org/) + [GLFW3](https://www.glfw.org/) + [Glad](https://glad.dav1d.de/), a set of [stb_image](https://github.com/nothings/stb/blob/master/stb_image.h) and [FreeType](https://freetype.org/) libraries was used to display textures and text.
 All sprites are rendered using the **RenderSystem**, and text is rendered using the **TextRenderer**, which is part of the **RenderSystem**.
 Shaders are also written (vertex and fragment shaders for displaying sprites and also vertex and fragment shaders for displaying text) using the GLSL language on OpenGL 3.3 Core.
+And also [nana](http://nanapro.org/en-us/) library is used for UI.

 ### AI algorithm

 Artificial intelligence is a state machine for each type of tank.
-At this stage, the simplest states are implemented:
-- Init
-- Stay
-- Move
-- Shoot
-- Heal

 ## Install